DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 __________

+_Students that are an only child = Experimental Group_
+_Students that have siblings = Control Group_

 We will use a Two-Sample Two-Tailed T-test to test the significance and accuracy of the equality or the difference in the mean of the scores the two groups rated their "Happiness In Life"